Thada-Jirajaras/Pneumonia-Detection-From-Chest-X-Rays/README.md

 3. F1-score = 0.42

-The criteria to choose the threshold is to find the threshold that maximizes precision when recall >= 0.8
+The criteria to choose the threshold is to find the threshold that maximizes precision at recall >= 0.8

 ![performance_visualization](image/performance_visualization.png)

 ### 4. Databases

-**Description of Dataset:**
+**Description of the Original Dataset:**

 The dataset contains 112,120 chest X-ray images (Image Index) with 14 (unique) disease and 'No Finding' labels from 30,805 unique patients (Patient ID).